-Cards are Wagn's building blocks.
+Cards are Decko's building blocks.
 They're like atoms of data that can be combined and connected to create all kinds of new data structures.

 In contrast, to add microstructure to a Wordpress post, you must create new custom something-or-others that themselves are not posts.
 The same goes for Drupal nodes.
 These custom something-or-others can require custom interface, custom code, and custom database tables, none of which are familiar to the rest of the system.
 A standard site might have half a dozen modules installed, each with custom subsystems that have no idea that the others exist.
 This makes data and system integration extremely difficult.

-In short, Wagn just does one thing: it handles cards.
-But that one thing adds up to an extremely powerful yet simple management tool
+In short, Decko just does one thing: it handles cards.
+But that one thing adds up to an extremely powerful yet simple management tool.

 understand card structure

 A card is essentially a key/value pair.
-In Wagn terms, every card has a "name" that serves as its key and "content" that serves as its value.
+In Decko terms, every card has a name that serves as its key and content that serves as its value.
+The nature of that content depends on the card's type.

-Both the key and the value have plenty of added meaning/power within Wagn.
-Card names, for example, handle variants, compounds, and context, and card content has special handling for types, revisions, formatting, links, and inclusion.
+Both the key and the value have plenty of added meaning/power within Decko.
+Card names, for example, handle variants, compounds, and context, and card content has special handling for types, revisions, structure, links, and nesting.

 But ultimately a card isn't a scary thing.
 It's just a named chunk of information .

-Since everything in Wagn is a card, learning how to use cards is basically the same as learning how to use Wagn.
-You can start with a high-level introduction to Wagneering or go straight to lower-level Feature.
+Since everything in Decko is a card, learning how to use cards is basically the same as learning how to use Decko.
+You can start with a high-level introduction to Sharking or go straight to lower-level Feature.

 Just one: try it out.
 It's easiest to learn the card game by playing it.